 Do Hedge Funds Think DKS Is A Good Stock To Buy Now?

-Heading into the first quarter of 2019, a total of 22 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 5% from the previous quarter.
-Below, you can check out the change in hedge fund sentiment towards DKS over the last 14 quarters.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At first quarter’s end, a total of 31 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -26% from the fourth quarter of 2020.
+Below, you can check out the change in hedge fund sentiment towards DKS over the last 23 quarters.
+With hedge funds’ capital changing hands, there exists a select group of key hedge fund managers who were boosting their holdings meaningfully (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.